rust-lang/book/second-edition/nostarch/chapter16.md

 # Fearless Concurrency

-Ensuring memory safety isn't Rust's only goal: being a language that is better equipped to handle concurrent and parallel programming has always been another major goal of Rust. *Concurrent programming*, where different parts of a program execute independently, and *parallel programming*, where different
+Ensuring memory safety isn’t Rust’s only goal: being a language that is better equipped to handle concurrent and parallel programming has always been another major goal of Rust. *Concurrent programming*, where different parts of a program execute independently, and *parallel programming*, where different